 The “Cheese-Like” Topping Sauce

 By using grains and beans, for example, a splendid no-fat “cheese-like” topping (or bottom!) sauce can be made that provides a delightful firmness when baked.
-Our goal is not to duplicate cheese per se, but instead, to provide a stimulating and delectable alternative.
+Our goal is not to duplicate cheese, but instead, to provide a delectable alternative.
 Those sauces with beans tend to be “thicker” from the wonderful fiber they bring to the game.

 Most cheese-like sauces can be made in a blender or food processor, although some will require pre-cooked grains and/or vegetables.
 Once the ingredients are prepared, the procedure is essentially the same in all cases: